Midtown Office Space for Rent

 Office Space | Midtown Lease Data & Trends

-The average asking rent for Midtown office space is $80 per square foot, slightly above the Manhattan office space average of $75 per square foot.
+The average asking rent for Midtown office space (across all building classes) is $80 per square foot, slightly above the Manhattan office space average of $75 per square foot.
 This is driven by low vacancy rates and the vast amount of Class A office space (nearly 200 million square feet in total), which rents for $88 on average.
 Tenants seeking lower cost options can choose from Midtown’s 88 million square feet of Class B office space, which leases at an average of $62 per square foot.
 In addition to the 281 million square feet of office space in Midtown currently available, an additional 17 million is currently under construction.

 Within Midtown, there are areas where you can secure a lease that fits your company’s budget and timeline.
 While Hudson Yards, Plaza District and Times Square command high prices, you can find great deals near Grand Central Station or in the Garment District.